cordarei/hackn/README.rst

 Current Status:
 ===============

-So alpha, it's practically omega!
+So alpha, it’s practically omega!
 (I’m positive no one’s *ever* used **that** joke before!)